labsyspharm/cylinter/docs/_includes/dir.md

     └── <tissue/core2>.tif
 ```

-* `config.yml` is a template configuration file for specifying program configurations and module parameters.
-The template is pre-formatted for use with an exemplar dataset (`emit22_demo`, see "Exemplar data" tab).
+* In the above example CyLinter input directory, `config.yml` is a template configuration file for specifying program configurations and module parameters.
+The template is pre-formatted for use with an exemplar dataset (click "Exemplar data" tab at left for details).

-* `markers.csv` contains immunomarker metadata for the particular experiment.
-The file must be formatted as follows:
+* The `markers.csv` contains immunomarker metadata for the particular experiment.
+The file should be formatted as follows:

 ```
 channel_number,cycle_number,marker_name